 Do golf sets come with a lob wedge?

-What degree is a sand wedge?
 A sand wedge has lower loft than a lob wedge and is between 53-57 degrees of loft.
 The primary job of the sand wedge is to get the ball out of a bunker or out of rough around the green.

-What is a gap wedge?
 A gap wedge is a golf club that is lofted in-between a pitching wedge and a sand wedge.
 It usually has around 52 degrees of loft.
 The purpose of the gap wedge is to “bridge the gap” between a pitching wedge (which generally has 46 degrees of loft) and a sand wedge (that usually has 56 degrees of loft).

-How do you hit a flop shot?
 A flop shot is a golf shot that goes very high in the air and stops abruptly.
 Popularized by golfers like Phil Mickelson, golfers can hit flop shots by using a lob wedge and playing the ball off of their front foot, opening up the clubface and accelerating under the ball.